Newtonian potential from scattering amplitudes in super-renormalizable gravity: Introduction

-Super-renormalizable gravity provides a consistent and predictive framework for ultraviolet-complete QG, preserving unitarity, covariance, and perturbative control across all scales \cite{Biswas:2011ar,Modesto:2011kw,Briscese:2013lna,Tomboulis:2015esa,Calcagni:2014vxa,Alexander:2012aw,Dona:2015tra}.
-Its defining feature is weak nonlocality—a property shared by string theory \cite{Brekke:1987ptq}—which ensures super-renormalizability while excluding pathological states.
-Although traditional perturbative studies in super-renormalizable gravity have established a finite Newtonian potential at $\mathcal{O}(G)$ order \cite{Biswas:2011ar} and explored other physical aspects \cite{Briscese:2013lna,Krasnikov:1987yj,Modesto:2011kw,Briscese:2013lna,Tomboulis:2015esa,Dona:2015tra}, the behavior at $\mathcal{O}(G^2)$ order has remained a critical open question, we resolve this outstanding challenge by applying modern amplitude techniques to perform the first complete one-loop computation of the Newtonian potential.
+In addition, super-renormalizable gravity offers a consistent and predictive framework for ultraviolet-complete QG, preserving unitarity, covariance, and perturbative control across all energy scales \cite{Biswas:2011ar, Modesto:2011kw, Briscese:2013lna, Tomboulis:2015esa, Calcagni:2014vxa, Alexander:2012aw, Dona:2015tra}.
+A defining feature of this approach is weak nonlocality—a property shared by string theory \cite{Brekke:1987ptq}—which ensures super-renormalizability while effectively eliminating pathological states.
+While traditional perturbative studies in super-renormalizable gravity have successfully established a finite Newtonian potential at $\mathcal{O}(G)$ \cite{Biswas:2011ar} and explored various phenomenological implications \cite{Briscese:2013lna, Krasnikov:1987yj, Modesto:2011kw, Tomboulis:2015esa, Dona:2015tra}, the structure of loop-induced metric corrections within this class of theories has remained far less explored.
+In this work, we address this gap by employing modern scattering-amplitude techniques to investigate the classical limit of the relativistic amplitude at one-loop order, thereby providing a systematic analysis of the leading long-range $\mathcal{O}(G^2)$ contributions to the effective static gravitational interaction.